A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Introduction

 In this note we restrict our discussion to families of surfaces in weighted projective $3$-space whose amplitude is $1$ and which are not of general type.
 The classification of surfaces suggests looking for conditions that give K3 surfaces or elliptic surfaces.

-We only consider quasi-smooth surfaces, i.e., surfaces whose only singularities occur where the weighted projective space has singularities.
+Except in Section~\ref{sec:KSBA} where we apply the results of previous sections, we only consider quasi-smooth surfaces, i.e., surfaces whose only singularities occur where the weighted projective space has singularities.
 This ensures that a surface of amplitude $\alpha$ has canonical sheaf $\cO(\alpha)$ (see Remark~\ref{rmk:OnAmpl}) which simplifies many calculations.
-Assuming that $\alpha=1$ and that $p_g=1$ then leads to degree $d=a+b+4$ surfaces in $\bP(1,2,a,b)$.\footnote{Note that a quasi-smooth surface in $\bP(1,2,a,b)$ with amplitude $1$ has $p_g\ge 2$ since $H^0(\cO(1))$ corresponds to the polynomials of degree $1$.} This restricts the possibilities just four cases.
+Assuming that $\alpha=1$ and that $p_g=1$ then leads to degree $d=a+b+4$ surfaces in $\bP(1,2,a,b)$.\footnote{Note that a quasi-smooth surface in $\bP(1,1,a,b)$ with amplitude $1$ has $p_g\ge 2$ since $H^0(\cO(1))$ corresponds to the polynomials of degree $1$.} This restricts the possibilities to just four cases.
 Two give properly elliptic surfaces and two give K3 surfaces.